FRANÇAIS

 A multivariate relationship between the kinematic and clinical parameters of knee osteoarthritis population

-Bensalma, Fatima, Mezghani, Neila, Ouakrim, Youssef, Fuentes, Alexandre, Choiniere, Manon, Bureau, Nathalie J., Durand, Madelaine and Hagemeister, Nicola.
+Bensalma, Fatima, Mezghani, Neila, Ouakrim, Youssef, Fuentes, Alexandre, Choiniere, Manon, Bureau, Nathalie J., Durand, Madelaine et Hagemeister, Nicola.
 2019. « A multivariate relationship between the kinematic and clinical parameters of knee osteoarthritis population ».
 Biomedical Engineering Online, vol. 18.

 Compte des citations dans Scopus : 12.